mahichaudhary266/FashionZilla/README.md

 2. Product details
 3. Price with product
 4. Search option
+5. Filtering of items by category
-5. Add to Cart feature
+6. Add to Cart feature
-6. Quantity of item to be purchased
+7. Quantity of item to be purchased
-7. Payment Option
+8. Payment Option
-8. Responsiveness
+9. Responsiveness

 ## Good to have features